vetchium/vetchium/TASKS.md

 # Code Cleanups
 * Better templating
 * The number of files under the postgres package has increased.
 Should we consider breaking it into subdirectories, like we do for handlers ?
 Does it offer any readability improvements ?
 Or is the current method best for passing to AI IDEs etc. ?
+* Better validation handling in the typespec/**/*.ts files with a builtin IsValid function; instead of adding validation in the nextjs files